-Parental responsibility
+10) Parental responsibility

 The National Church of England Academy encourages parents/guardians to take responsibility for their child's internet usage.
 This includes their child's use of all social media platforms and how their child interacts online with other members of the academy community.
 This will not only help protect their child online but also other members of the academy community.
-Further safeguarding guidance and advice can be found in our safeguarding and child protection policy.
+Further safeguarding guidance and advice can be found in the academy Child Protection Policy National Church of England Academy - Academy Policies (nationalacademy.org.uk)